Bobby Sippio

-Robert Lee "Bobby" Sippio, Jr. (born December 4, 1980) is a former American football wide receiver.
+Robert Lee Sippio Jr. (born December 4, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was signed by the Peoria Pirates in 2002.
-He played college football at Western Kentucky.
-During Sippio's professional career, he played for thirteen different teams in four different leagues, including the Miami Dolphins, Kansas City Chiefs, and Detroit Lions of the National Football League.
+He played college football for the Western Kentucky Hilltoppers.
+During Sippio's professional career, he played for thirteen different teams in four different leagues, including the NFL's Miami Dolphins, Kansas City Chiefs, and Detroit Lions.

-College
+College career

 Sippio played college football at Western Kentucky for three seasons.
 He attended Osceola High School in Kissimmee, Florida where he played football and basketball.
 He played cornerback along with former NFL player Brett Williams.

 Professional career

 af2

 Sippio began playing professional football in 2002 with the Peoria Pirates of af2 and then the Greensboro Prowlers, before signing with the Arena Football League.

 Dallas Desperados

 Sippio played in 15 games as a rookie with the Dallas Desperados, recording 75 receptions for 1,217 yards and 32 touchdowns, and recording 25.0 tackles, two interceptions and three passes broken up.
 He made his Arena Football League debut February 8 vs. the Carolina Cobras, catching four passes for 78 yards and two touchdowns.
 He was named co-Offensive Player of the Game March 6 against the Grand Rapids Rampage after catching 6 passes for 116 yards and three touchdowns.

 Sippio played in 16 games in his second season with Dallas, recording 61 receptions for 863 yards and 22 touchdowns and added 30.5 tackles, two interceptions and nine passes broken up.
 He scored touchdowns in five different ways during the season, receiving, rushing, interception return, fumble return and kickoff return.